Atacama’s Moon Valley

 Exploring northern Chile with San Pedro de Atacama as our base, we opted for local tours to pack in as much discovery and exploration as possible.
 Our limited time in the desert had us moving between two tour agencies in town, Turismo Gato Andino and Horizons, to book all the activities our hearts desired for the next few days.
 This morning, we woke early for a sunrise tour to El Tatio Geysers and would join a stargazing excursion late in the evening.
 Each of our tours ranged between $40-$90 USD, depending on length and frills.

-Tip: Bring sunscreen, lots of water & a jacket for when it begins to cool.
+Tip / Bring sunscreen, lots of water & a jacket for when it begins to cool.

 So, in the afternoon we joined a Valle de la Luna tour with Constantine and Marco.
 It was a quick 10 minute drive into the valley from town.
 As we entered the valley, our guide explained that we’d head toward the rear and then make our way back toward the entrance from which we came from.
 Along the way, there would be several viewpoints and we’d end the tour with snacks under the desert sunset at nearby location.

-Three Mary’s Rock Formation is a series of three granite and clay formations that jut out of the ground, resembling sculptures of women, hence its name, “Three Mary’s” or Las Tres Marias.
+Three Mary’s rock formation is a series of three granite and clay formations that jut out of the ground, resembling sculptures of women, hence its name, “Three Mary’s” or Las Tres Marias.
 The three formations stand close together and are joined at the base, giving the impression of three distinct figures.

-Stroll Through Valle de la Luna's Amphitheater
+Stroll Through Moon Valley Amphitheater

 By foot, we moved into the valley’s Amphitheater, a naturally formed rock formation characterized by a large, bowl-shaped depression surrounded by steep rock walls that create a visually striking amphitheater-like landscape.
 Considered one of the most iconic features in the area due to its lunar-like appearance and massive scale, visitors often hike this area to experience the dramatic scenery, especially during sunset when the colors of the sky create unique lighting effects on the surrounding rock.